BrutPitt/virtualGizmo3D/readme.md

 }
 ```

-And in your Resize_Window_Callback function
+And in your *Resize-Window Event* function :
 ```cpp
 void onReshape(GLint w, GLint h)
 {